 Disasters Data Pathfinder

 Natural disasters affect millions of people every year.
 According to the United Nations Office for Disaster Risk Reduction (UNDRR), there were roughly 7250 disasters between 1998 and 2017, killing over 1.3 million people.
-Of those, flooding and storms account for the greatest number of disasters, while earthquakes cause the largest number of deaths, close to 750,000 people died from earthquakes during that period.
+Of those, flooding and storms account for the greatest number of disasters, while earthquakes cause the largest number of deaths; close to 750,000 people died from earthquakes during that period.
 It is also important to note that climate change will likely increase frequency of extreme heat and other extreme weather events in the coming decades.

 Disaster Data Pathfinders:

 Cyclones, Earthquakes and Volcanoes, and Extreme Heat are the first of a planned series of Disaster Data Pathfinders.
-Coming soon, we will offer pathfinders on earthquakes and volcanoes, extreme heat, floods, and landslides.
+Coming soon, we will offer pathfinders on extreme heat, floods, and landslides.